ItsADanny/HR.OODP/README.md

 to store and backup my personal progress in the OODP course provided by Hogeschool Rotterdam.

 #2.
 to serve as a base of examples from which you can learn to code in C#, to learn how to work with Object Oriented Design and how to solve the Challenges and Homework assignments.
-THIS IS NOT MEANT FOR COPYING AND INPUTTING INTO CODEGRADE. plagiarism will be checked at the end of basecamp.
+THIS IS NOT MEANT FOR COPYING AND INPUTTING INTO CODEGRADE.
 So please use this code only as an example to learn from and not as an "Oh, now i don't have to do that anymore assignment or problem" cheatsheet.

 ## (NL)